 The Model Portfolios are subject to management risk, which is the risk that the investment techniques and risk analyses applied by PIMCO in assembling the Model Portfolios will not produce the desired results, and that certain policies or developments may affect the investment techniques available to PIMCO in connection with managing the strategy.
 Investment professionals responsible for implementing a Model Portfolio may or may not allocate to underlying investments consistent with the Model Portfolio, and actual allocations to underlying investments may vary.
 There are expenses associated with the underlying investments in addition to any fees charged by implementing investment professionals.
-Additionally, the implementing investment professional may include cash allocations, which are not reflected, or exclude or substitute certain underlying investments.
-Information about Model Portfolios is made available on certain financial intermediary and other platforms and is updated periodically in accordance with the Model Portfolio's defined production schedule.
+Additionally, the implementing investment professional may include cash allocations, which are not reflected (or are not reflected to the same extent), or exclude or substitute certain underlying investments.
+Information about Model Portfolios is made available on certain financial intermediary and other platforms and is updated periodically in accordance with the Model Portfolio's defined production schedule and with the overriding objective of achieving fair and equitable treatment of investor accounts over time.
+With respect to Model Portfolios that are comprised solely of mutual funds, under normal circumstances, all platforms will receive notice of updated model allocations within a 24hour period following the update and are advised to execute trades on the same business day of receipt.
+For Model Portfolios that hold ETFs, under normal circumstances, all platforms will receive updated model allocations after market close on the business day preceding the advised trade date.
+In the event that a particular platform's business needs required updated allocations to be delivered during a pre-specified window that falls outside of the delivery window described in the preceding sentence, PIMCO will make reasonable efforts to work with those platforms to deliver updated Model Portfolios within such timeframe.
 Any investment in an investment company will be subject to the terms and conditions of the investment company's prospectus and statement of additional information.

-The Model Portfolios are expected to consist of 100% Funds or a very significant percentage of Funds, although in limited cases PIMCO may be engaged to create Model Portfolios that include other PIMCO-advised products or third party funds or investment products.
+Most Model Portfolios are expected to consist of 100% Funds or a very significant percentage of Funds, although in limited cases PIMCO may be engaged to create Model Portfolios that include other PIMCO-advised products or third party funds or investment products.
 A conflict of interest exists with respect to PIMCO selecting the Funds for the Model Portfolios, because PIMCO and its affiliates provide services and receive fees from the Funds, and therefore the Model Portfolios' investments in Funds will benefit PIMCO and its affiliates.
 The fees that PIMCO and its affiliates receive from the Model Portfolios' investments in the PIMCO Funds are typically PIMCO's only compensation with respect to the Model Portfolios.
-This conflict of interest could result in Model Portfolios with lower performance or higher fees than they would have had if the Model Portfolios did not invest in PIMCO Funds.
+This conflict of interest could result in Model Portfolios with lower performance or higher fees than they would have had if the Model Portfolios did not invest in PIMCO.
+Funds.